Skip to footer content

 Telerik Approach

 Generation through Telerik is available on WPF, WinForms, Blazor, ASP.NET Core, and ASP.NET AJAX.
-Reading through Telerik is restricted to WPF (via Telerik.UI.for.Wpf.60.Xaml) and WinForms (via Telerik.UI.for.WinForms.Barcode).
-No reading component exists for Blazor, ASP.NET Core, console applications, background workers, or server-side deployments of any kind.
+Reading through Telerik is restricted to WPF (via Telerik.UI.for.Wpf.60.Xaml) and WinForms (via Telerik.UI.for.WinForms).
+No reading component exists for Blazor, ASP.NET Core, console applications, background workers, or server-side deployments.

-The platform restriction also prevents extracting reading logic into a shared .NET library.
-RadBarcodeReader references WPF types (BitmapImage) and BarCodeReader references WinForms types (System.Drawing.Image).
+The platform restriction also affects extracting reading logic into a shared .NET library.
+The WPF RadBarcodeReader references WPF types (BitmapImage) and the WinForms RadBarcodeReader references WinForms types (System.Drawing.Image).
 A shared service library that imports either reading class cannot compile in a non-WPF, non-WinForms project.
-Teams that want consistent barcode reading behavior across a WPF desktop client and an ASP.NET Core backend must use different code paths — or different libraries — for each target.
+Teams that want consistent barcode reading behavior across a WPF desktop client and an ASP.NET Core backend use different code paths — or different libraries — for each target.

 IronBarcode Approach